GanitLLM: Difficulty-Aware Bengali Mathematical Reasoning through Curriculum-GRPO¶

 TL;DR¶

-This paper presents GanitLLM, the first mathematical reasoning model that genuinely reasons in Bengali (rather than translating or reasoning in English), together with Ganit, a difficulty-annotated Bengali math dataset.
-The proposed Curriculum-GRPO addresses the cold-start problem in GRPO training for low-resource languages.
-The 4B model achieves an 8 percentage-point accuracy gain on Bn-MGSM, and the proportion of Bengali reasoning tokens increases from 14% to 88%.
+This paper introduces GanitLLM, the first model to perform mathematical reasoning genuinely in Bengali (rather than through translation or reasoning in English).
+Through the construction of Ganit, a difficulty-annotated Bengali mathematics dataset, and the proposal of Curriculum-GRPO to address the cold start problem in low-resource GRPO training, the 4B model achieves an 8-percentage-point accuracy gain on Bn-MGSM, while increasing Bengali reasoning tokens from 14% to 88%.

 Background & Motivation¶

-State of the Field: LLMs have achieved remarkable progress in mathematical reasoning for high-resource languages (e.g., English), as demonstrated by DeepSeek-R1 and OpenAI o1, and RL methods such as GRPO have proven effective at enhancing mathematical reasoning.
-However, progress on low-resource languages lags far behind.
-Bengali is the seventh most spoken language globally, yet existing LLMs either reason in English and translate the final answer, or fail outright on Bengali math problems.
+Background: LLMs have achieved significant progress in mathematical reasoning in high-resource languages like English (e.g., DeepSeek-R1, OpenAI o1), where RL methods such as GRPO have proven effective.
+However, reasoning in low-resource languages lags behind.
+Despite Bengali being the seventh most spoken language globally, existing LLMs either reason in English and translate the answer or fail entirely on Bengali math problems.

-Limitations of Prior Work: (1) Even when explicitly prompted to reason in Bengali, existing LLMs tend to reason in English and only output the answer in Bengali, which severely hinders comprehensibility for native speakers.
-(2) Standard GRPO training encounters a cold-start problem in low-resource languages: the policy model, lacking sufficient target-language capability, fails to produce any correct solution within a rollout group, resulting in zero reward, zero gradient, and ineffective training.
-(3) Existing Bengali math datasets vary widely in quality and lack difficulty annotations and systematic quality filtering.
+Limitations of Prior Work: (1) Even when explicitly prompted, existing LLMs tend to reason in English before outputting Bengali answers, which offers poor interpretability for native users; (2) Standard GRPO training encounters a "cold start problem" in low-resource settings—the policy model lacks sufficient target language capability to generate any correct solutions in a rollout group, resulting in zero rewards, zero gradients, and ineffective training; (3) Existing Bengali math datasets vary in quality and lack difficulty annotations and systematic quality filtering.

-Root Cause: GRPO requires at least some correct answers within a rollout group to compute valid advantage estimates, yet low-resource language models are entirely unable to generate correct answers for difficult problems—a chicken-and-egg situation where the model must already be capable in order to learn.
+Key Challenge: GRPO requires at least some correct answers within a rollout group to compute effective advantage values.
+However, low-resource models often fail completely to generate correct solutions for difficult problems—a "chicken and egg" problem where the model needs basic competence to learn further.

-Starting Point: The problem is decomposed into three steps: (1) Data—build a quality-filtered, difficulty-annotated dataset; (2) SFT—first teach the model to reason in Bengali (focusing on language rather than correctness); (3) GRPO—apply a curriculum learning strategy to train progressively from easy to hard.
+Key Insight: The problem is decomposed into three steps: (1) Data: Constructing a quality-filtered and difficulty-annotated dataset; (2) SFT: Teaching the model how to reason step-by-step in Bengali (prioritizing language over correctness); (3) GRPO: Utilizing a curriculum learning strategy to train the model progressively from easy to hard.

-Core Idea: Curriculum-GRPO arranges training data in order of increasing difficulty, ensuring that the model can produce some correct answers at each stage to obtain valid gradients, thereby avoiding the cold-start problem.
+Core Idea: Use Curriculum-GRPO to arrange training data by difficulty, ensuring the model can generate partially correct answers at each stage to obtain valid gradients and avoid cold start.

 Method¶